guilherme-aroliveira/my-obsidian-vault/Computer Science/DevOps.md

 		- utility model of billing (charged after the usage)
 ##### **<span style="color:#689d6a">Cloud Service Models</span>**

 <span style="color: #d65d0e">Infrasctructure as a Service (IaaS)</span> is a set of compute, networking and storage resources that have been virtualized by a vendor so that a user can access and configure them.
-In the IaaS model, the cloud provider manages the physical resources: data centers, cooling, power, networkin & security, servers & storage
+In the IaaS model, the cloud provider manages the physical resources: data centers, cooling, power, networking & security, servers & storage

-<span style="color: #d65d0e">Plataform as a service (PaaS)</span> takes advantage of all the virtualized resources from IaaS and then just abstracts them away, so the user doesn't have to worry about managing any of those virtualized resources.
-The provider manages the plataform infrastrcuture: operating system, development tools, databases.
+<span style="color: #d65d0e">Platform as a service (PaaS)</span> takes advantage of all the virtualized resources from IaaS and then just abstracts them away, so the user doesn't have to worry about managing any of those virtualized resources.
+The provider manages the platform infrastructure: operating system, development tools, databases.

 <span style="color: #d65d0e">Software as a Service (SaaS)</span> is just software that the user don't have to install on his machine and he doesn't have to manually update.
 The cloud provider hosts and manages applications and data.
 The user for SaaS could be anyone.
 Example os SaaS: Gmail.